-A discretionary funding pot of £169,000 was made available to the council in 2017/18 to design its own local relief scheme for businesses most affected by increased rate bills.
+A discretionary funding pot of £169,000 was made available to the council in 2017 to 2018 to design its own local relief scheme for businesses most affected by increased rate bills.
 The ratepayer must have been in occupation on 31 March 2017.
-A discretionary funding pot of £82,000 is available to the council in 2018/19.
-A discretionary funding pot of £34,000 is available to the council in 2019/20.
-A discretionary funding pot of £5000 is available to the council in 20/21; the allocation of this funding will be processed as soon as possible
+A discretionary funding pot of £82,000 is available to the council in 2018 to 2019.
+A discretionary funding pot of £34,000 is available to the council in 2019 to 2020.
+A discretionary funding pot of £5000 is available to the council in 2020 to 2021; the allocation of this funding will be processed as soon as possible

 The award of these reliefs must comply with EU law on State Aid.
 Amended bills and letters are due to be issued to those businesses identified as being eligible.
 The letter requires you to confirm that you have not received any other State Aid that exceeds in total €200,000, under the De Minimus Regulations EC 1407/2013.
 When considering the total amount of State Aid you have received, you should include any other Business Rates Relief you are being granted for premises other than the one to which your application relates to.

 However, we encourage all business to check their eligibility by calling our Business Rates team on 01594 812532.
-For further information on State Aid law is available on the GOV.UK website.
+Further information on State Aid law is available on the GOV.UK website.